RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/mapviz.md

-# MapViz for Map Based Visualization in ROS2
+# Mapviz for Map Based Visualization in ROS2

 Mapviz is a highly customizable ROS-based visualization tool focused on large-scale 2D data, with a plugin system for extreme extensibility.
 Mapviz is similar to Rviz, but is specifically designed for 2D, top-down viewing of outdoor robots, especially in overlaying data on an external map from OpenStreetMaps or Google maps.